shevious/edx-documentation/en_us/course_authors/source/getting_started/accounts.rst

 .. _edX.org and edX Edge:

 *************************
-edX.org and edX Edge
+edx.org and edX Edge
 *************************

-To explore edX courses, you can register on edX.org_, edX Edge_, or both.
-These sites are visually and functionally the same, but the content and purpose are different.
+To explore edX courses, you can register an account on the edx.org_ website, the edX Edge_ website, or both.
+These sites are visually and functionally similar, but their content and purposes are different.

-* edX.org hosts massive open online courses (MOOCs) from edX institutional partners.
-To publish courses on edX.org, you must have an agreement with edX and specific approval from your organization.
-Courses on edX.org are publicly listed in the edX course catalog and are open to learners from around the world.
+* edx.org hosts massive open online courses (MOOCs) from edX institutional partners.
+To publish a course on edx.org, you must have an agreement with edX and specific approval from your organization.
+Courses on edx.org are publicly listed in the edX course catalog and are open to learners from around the world.

-* EdX Edge is edX's more private site.
-Courses on Edge are not published on edX.org.
+* Edge, at edge.edx.org, is a more private site.
+Courses on Edge are not published on edx.org.
 Any member of a partner course team can create and publish courses, including test courses, on Edge without receiving approval from edX or a partner institution.

   However, Edge does not have a course catalog, and courses cannot be found through search engines such as Google.
 Only learners whom you explicitly